bihealth/manuscript_venn_diagrams/mk4/response_to_editor.md

-However, we also think that the core of the problem is the incorrect statistical procedure (selecting genes by comparing significance with lack thereof) which will not become more correct by increasing the sample size, even should we fail to observe any artifacts (which is not the case, artifacts appear even for abs(lfc) >= 3).**
+However, we also think that the core of the problem is the incorrect statistical procedure (selecting genes by comparing significance with lack thereof) which will not become more correct by increasing the sample size.**

 XXX